MichiTheGenius/MazeGenerator/README.md

 # MazeGenerator
-I have a dream that one day, we wont get out of it
+I have a dream that one day, we wont get out of it.